 There are different REIT Companies.

-- Equity REITs is income-producing real estate that is owned and managed.
+- Equity REITs are income-producing real estate that is owned and managed.
 Revenues come from rentals.

 Crowdfunding is a way for real estate investors to invest their money into large projects.